FrancescaPeru/project-site/report.md

 ### Step 4

-Among all the results, we chose Cimabue’s _La Madonna col bambino e angeli_ and we wanted to see if the painting existed on the ArCo system.
+Among all the results, we chose Cimabue’s _Majesty_, also known as _La Madonna col bambino e angeli_ and we wanted to see if the painting existed on the ArCo system.
 To do so, we used the following query:

 ```js
 PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>